4.3 Data Analysis to Inform Management

 - Separate observed fact from interpretation.

-- Recommend action, owner, timeline, and follow-up metric.
+- Recommend action, owner, timeline, and a follow-up metric.

 - Disclose data limitations that could affect the decision.

 The RHIA should avoid overstating certainty.
-If data has not been validated, say so.
-If a dashboard includes only one facility or excludes late documentation, explain the limitation.
-If a trend may reflect system change rather than performance change, identify the need for further validation.
-Leaders can handle uncertainty when it is clear; hidden uncertainty creates poor decisions.
+If data is unvalidated, say so.
+If a dashboard includes only one facility or excludes late documentation, disclose it.
+If a trend may reflect a system change rather than a performance change, flag the need for further validation.
+Leaders can handle uncertainty when it is stated plainly; hidden uncertainty produces poor decisions and can later look like manipulation.

 Exam scenario pattern

 When a question asks what analysis should be presented to management, choose the option that includes definition, trend, denominator, validation, and actionable interpretation.
-Avoid answers that provide only raw counts, only a visual preference, or only a blame statement.
-If the data is unreliable, the first management recommendation may be to correct the data quality issue before using the report for operational decisions.
+Avoid answers that offer only raw counts, only a chart-style preference, or only a blame statement.
+A frequent distractor is "start disciplinary action immediately" on an unvalidated trend, that skips the governance step.
+If the data is unreliable, the first recommendation is to fix the data quality issue before using the report operationally.

-Good RHIA analysis makes health information usable.
-It turns documentation and data governance into better decisions about resources, workflows, quality improvement, and organizational risk.
+Good RHIA analysis turns documentation and data governance into better decisions about resources, workflows, quality improvement, and organizational risk.

-Which item should be disclosed when presenting data to management?
+Which item should always be disclosed when presenting data to management?